jimmejardine/qiqqa-open-source/Technology Tests/CEFSharp Functionality and Viability Demo/README.md

 ## Purpose

-To disccover what needs to be done to make CEFSharp our new all-purpose embedded browser control.
+To discover what needs to be done to make CEFSharp our new all-purpose embedded browser control.

 Key features which must be supported: